ELXaber/chaos-persona/grock_cards/media_draft.md

 This plugin can extend the CoT transparency: https://github.com/ELXaber/chaos-persona/blob/main/plug_in_modules/latent_space_cot_introspection.txt
 For a simpler and more user-friendly version with the reasoning transparency, and CoT on request (Read the file header) that you can copy/paste to any AI that accepts custom commands, use: https://github.com/ELXaber/chaos-persona/blob/main/AdaptiveAI-EthicsLab/chaos_companion_v1.1B.txt

-These systems are in NO WAY "exploits"; this system increases ethical alignment of all models and provides full reasoning transparency, as proven: https://github.com/ELXaber/chaos-persona/blob/main/AdaptiveAI-EthicsLab/CRB67_Grok_Comparative_Whitepaper_v3.pdf https://github.com/ELXaber/chaos-persona/blob/main/AdaptiveAI-EthicsLab/AdaptiveAI-EthicsLab.txt https://github.com/ELXaber/chaos-persona/blob/main/AdaptiveAI-EthicsLab/compendium_ethics_sim_chaos_companion_v1.1.txt
+The Chaos AI-OS is in NO WAY an "exploit"; this system increases ethical alignment of all models and provides full reasoning transparency, as proven: https://github.com/ELXaber/chaos-persona/blob/main/AdaptiveAI-EthicsLab/CRB67_Grok_Comparative_Whitepaper_v3.pdf https://github.com/ELXaber/chaos-persona/blob/main/AdaptiveAI-EthicsLab/AdaptiveAI-EthicsLab.txt https://github.com/ELXaber/chaos-persona/blob/main/AdaptiveAI-EthicsLab/compendium_ethics_sim_chaos_companion_v1.1.txt